blacklightpy/vaultofknowledge/Talmud.md

 ### Coverage

-The Jerusalem Talmud covers 39 tractates, while the Babylonian Talmud covers 36 and a half tractates, na
+The Jerusalem Talmud covers 39 tractates, while the Babylonian Talmud covers 36 and a half tractates, and includes a few minor tractates.

+### Resources

+Baraita: Teachings outside the Mishnah

 ### Mapping of the Mishnah-s to the Daf-s